News

 Pine Nuts

-Pine nuts are a good source of vitamin E and K, as well as iron and magnesium.
+Pine nuts are a good source of vitamins E and K, as well as iron and magnesium.

 Iron, which is essential for oxygen transportation throughout the body, is especially important for vegetarians, who may fall short on the mineral without meat in their diet.